arjunmehta94/ruby-extra-credit/README.md

 Grading
 -------

-This is an extra-credit assignment, **worth 1% of your total grade** in the class.
+This is an extra-credit assignment **worth 1% of your total grade** in the class.

 There is no partial credit.
 You can earn full extra-credit by either:
   * achieving a **style score >= 90**.
   * **OR** spending **at least 45 minutes** using the Autostyle system to improve your code's style.

-Once you have met the minimum criteria for extra-credit, Autostyle will automatically display a form. **Fill out this form to receive extra-credit**.
+Once you have met the minimum criteria for extra-credit, Autostyle will automatically display a form. **Fill out that form to receive extra-credit**.
 You can continue to improve your style using Autostyle even after submitting this form.

 Exercise: Combine Anagrams
 --------